emotitron/Simple_Addon_for_Pun2/README.md

-# Simple Network Sync for PUN2
+# Simple Addon for PUN2
 ![](Docs/Img/SNS_DocumentHeader.jpg)

-## Simple is now out of Beta and is part of Pun2.
-Just download the latest Photon Pun2 from the Unity Asset Store, and it is included.
+## Simple was included briefly with Pun2, but future updates will be hosted here.

 ----
 Many networking libraries available to Unity developers focus primarily on synchronization of fields and replicating events from one client to another.
 This often comes in the form of Syncvars and RPCs (Remote Procedure Calls).
-While this can lead to quick successes, it often becomes very entangled and cumbersome as the race conditions, cross dependencies and lack of deterministic order start to compound complexity. **In contrast, Simple Network Sync (SNS) extends PUN2 to operate on a simulation-based tick timing system that uses circular buffers**.
+While this can lead to quick successes, it often becomes very entangled and cumbersome as the race conditions, cross dependencies and lack of deterministic order start to compound complexity. **In contrast, Simple extends PUN2 to operate on a simulation-based tick timing system that uses circular buffers**.

 **SNS uses mixed-authority snapshot interpolation.** PUN2 is a relay environment, so it is a slightly different architecture than Server Authority, which systems like Photon Bolt employ.
 As there is no central state authority, authority is distributed.
 Players typically are the authority over objects they are in control of.